-Like cotoneaster (see above), lamb's ears isn't necessarily a short plant: if you count the flower spike, it can reach 18 inches tall.
-But that's just it: you don't really need to count the flower spike.
-I think the plant looks better when it's not in bloom (the flowers are nothing all that special).
-If you feel the same way, you might even opt to cut down the flower spikes, thereby keeping the plant "ground-cover short."
+Like cotoneaster, lamb's ears are not necessarily a short plant.
+If you count the flower spike, it can reach 18 inches tall.
+But that is just it, you do not really need to count the flower spike.
+The plant looks better when it is not in bloom (the flowers are not all that special).
+You might even opt to cut down the flower spikes, thereby keeping the plant short at ground cover level.

-As the common name suggests, the real attraction here is the velvety leaves, which are -- yes -- stroke-able as the ears on a cute, little lamb.
-There's a visual component, too: this is one of the plants with silver foliage.
+As the common name suggests, the real attraction here is the velvety leaves, which are quite stroke-able like the ears on a cute, little lamb.
+There is a visual component, too, this is one of the plants with silver foliage.

 04 of 10

 Creeping junipers such as "Blue Rug" share the shrub classification with cotoneaster.
 But "creeping" in the name immediately indicates where this plant parts ways with cotoneaster: these are short, surface-hugging plants.
 These plants are excellent for soil erosion control on sunny hillsides and are needled evergreens.Continue to 5 of 10 below.

 05 of 10

 This perennial type of alyssum is one of those great yellows of the spring season (think witch hazel, Adonis, winter aconite, forsythia, and daffodils).
 But it is not all about the flowers: the blue-gray leaves are also visually interesting.
 This is important because if you are using it as a ground cover to adorn a good-sized sunny spot, it should supply some visual interest in the post-blooming period, too.